chenliang188/Redis-Transactions/Redis-Schema-1:-Methods.md

 Notes:

-* `KEYS method:count:60:*` can fetch the list of the methods at the 1 min interval, which can be used in place of the method set.
+* `KEYS method:count:1d:*` can fetch the list of the methods at the 1 day interval, which can be used in place of the method set.
 * Artificial method names can be added to represent aggregations of methods.
-For example, count:60:ALL can be used to capture counts for all the methods.
+For example, method:count:1d:ALL can be used to capture counts for all the method calls.

 ### method:count:{interval}:{method}:{yyyymmdd} ###